ShenZheng2000/Instance-Warp-Scripts/README.md

 # Utility Scripts

-This repository contains utility scripts used in our image warping research.
+This repository hosts utility scripts for image warping research.

+Key files are summarized in this readme

+Consult the python files in each subfolder for further details.

 # bdd